 The television in our guest lounge is set up so that you can cast your favourite shows from your phone, or tablet.
 We can assist you with this.

 You may watch your device in your own room utilizing our free Wi-Fi.

 We do not receive TV transmission.

 Shampoo, conditioner, body wash and hand soap are provided.
 We have chosen products that are not tested on animals and come in fully recycled containers.
 Please ask if you require additional supplies.

-Within a couple of hours of Tipapa you can enjoy thermal pools, beautiful beaches, stunning gardens, sculpture park, historic railway, whale-watching, jet boat rides, wine-tasting and cellar doors and more.
+Within a couple of hours of Tipapa you can enjoy thermal pools, beautiful beaches, stunning gardens, sculpture park, historic railway, whale-watching, jet boat rides, cellar doors and more.
 We are happy to suggest activities and places to visit.
 We recommend you explore the following links:

 There is a range of brochures on local attractions on the upper hallway table.
 Local maps are in your room.

-In order to reduce the use of water and chemicals towels will be replaced after two days.
+To reduce the use of water and chemicals towels will be replaced after two days.
 Please do not use bathroom towels in the swimming pool, we can provide other towels for your use.